Parul-Byte/Credit-Card-Fraud-detection/README.md

 ## Project goals

-The main aim of this project is the detection of fraudulent credit card transactions, as it is essential to figure out the fraudulent transactions so that customers do not get charged for the purchase of products that they did not buy.
-Fraudulent Credit card transactions will be detected with multiple ML techniques.
-Then, a comparison will be made between the outcomes and results of each method to find the best and most suited model for detecting fraudulent credit card transactions; graphs and numbers will also be provided.
-In addition, it explores previous literature and different techniques used to distinguish Fraud within a dataset.
+The main objectives of this project are:

+- To develop machine learning models for credit card fraud detection.
+- To analyze transaction patterns and classify fraudulent transactions.
+- To compare different ML algorithms based on performance metrics.
+- To identify the most effective model for fraud detection.

+The models are evaluated using Accuracy, Precision, Recall, and F1-score.

 <br>
 <br>

 ## Data Source

 The dataset was retrieved from an open-source website, Kaggle.com.

-It contains data on transactions made in 2013 by European credit card users in two days only.
-Thedataset consists of 31 attributes and 284,808 rows.
-Twenty-eight attributes are numeric variables that, due to the confidentiality and privacy of the customers, have been transformed using PCA transformation; the three remaining attributes are ”Time”, which contains the elapsed seconds between the first and other transactions of each Attribute, ”Amount” is the amount of each transaction, and the final attribute “Class” which contains binary variableswhere “1” is a case of fraudulent transaction, and “0” is not as case of fraudulent transaction.
+The dataset contains credit card transactions made by European cardholders in 2013.
+It consists of:

+- 284,807 transactions
+- 31 attributes
+- 28 anonymized features transformed using PCA
+- Time feature
+- Amount feature
+- Class feature

+The **Class** attribute represents the target variable:

+- 0 → Normal Transaction
+- 1 → Fraudulent Transaction
 <br>
 <br>
 <b>Dataset: </b>